 Tamper protection integrates with Microsoft Defender Vulnerability Management capabilities.
 Security recommendations include making sure tamper protection is turned on.
 For example, in your Vulnerability Management dashboard, you can search on tamper.
 In the results, you can select Turn on Tamper Protection to learn more and turn it on.

 To learn more about Microsoft Defender Vulnerability Management, see Dashboard insights - Defender Vulnerability Management.

 - Protect macOS security settings with tamper protection

 - Frequently asked questions on tamper protection

 - Help secure Windows PCs with Endpoint Protection for Microsoft Intune

-- Get an overview of Microsoft Defender for Endpoint on devices with Microsoft Intune
+- Manage Microsoft Defender for Endpoint on devices with Microsoft Intune

 Submit and view feedback for